khaled-hamam/votespots-backend/README.md

-# TypeScript Express API Starter
+# votespots (backend)

+Votespots is a real-time voting platform built on React (Javascript) for the frontend, Express (Typescript), and Mongodb for the REST API server.